How do I become an audio describer?

-Sightlines, run by a trio of describers – Jonathan Nash, Margaret Spittles and Julia Grundy – works in all theatrical genres and specialises in opera.
+Sightlines, run by a trio of describers – Jonathan Nash, Margaret Spittles and Julia Grundy – work in all theatrical genres and specialises in opera.
 They currently work for Welsh National Opera, the Royal Opera House and theatres in Birmingham, Nottingham and Oxford.
-They occasionally employ fellow describers but currently have no vacancies.
-However, anyone interested in working with Sightlines at a later date is welcome to contact them.
+They occasionally employ additional describers.

-Bridge Arts and Culture is run by Amanda Wright, who is herself an accredited describer working across genres, and using other accredited describers to supplement the service offered by her company.
+Bridge Arts and Culture, run by Amanda Wright, work across genres, and employ accredited describers.
 Bridge’s books are currently full, but CV’s emailed to firstname.lastname@example.org will be filed for future reference.

 Other freelance describers market themselves to theatres in their area, providing a valuable service to blind and partially sighted patrons and helping venues fulfil their obligations under the Equality Act.